dvmarcilio/SpongeBugs/RUNNING.md

 ## Parameters

-## Ignoring test files
+### Ignoring test files

 `--ignoreTestFiles=true` (default)

 `--ignoreTestFiles=false`

 ### Including/excluding rules
 You can either include some rules, or exclude rules.
-You can't have both.
+You cannot have both.

 Use `,` as a separator if you want more than one rule, with no spaces in between.